ghostverse/Ghost-Email-Extractor/README.md

 12. **Exception Handling:** Handles unexpected errors and displays error messages.

+13. To run this script use this command ==> python3 ghostEmailExtractor.py
 13. **User-Friendly Prompts:** Presents clear and user-friendly prompts for input.